Exclusive - Trump EPA to propose repealing Obama's climate regulation: document

 Industry sources following the rulemaking process expect the proposal to repeal and replace the Clean Power Plan to be released as soon as the end of this week.

-Janet McCabe, who headed the EPA’s Office of Air and Radiation under Obama, said an advanced notice of proposed rulemaking could take years - meaning the replacement for CPP could be a long way off, or possibly never emerge.
+Janet McCabe, who headed the EPA’s Office of Air and Radiation under Obama, said an advanced notice of proposed rulemaking could take years - meaning the replacement for CPP could be a long way off.

 “It certainly will draw the process out,” she said.

-Some industry groups want a replacement to give utilities regulatory certainty and avoid possible lawsuits by environmental groups.
-But conservative groups have urged the EPA to scrap the CPP without replacing it, effectively ending U.S. regulation of carbon emissions.
+Some conservative groups have urged the EPA to scrap the CPP without replacing it, effectively ending U.S. regulation of carbon emissions.
+But some industry groups want a replacement to give utilities regulatory certainty and avoid possible lawsuits by environmental groups.

-On Sept.
-28, the conservative Texas Public Policy Foundation met with EPA and White House officials to suggest the administration also review the science underpinning the CPP and other U.S. greenhouse gas regulations, according to a document posted on the White House Office of Management and Budget website.

-Obama’s greenhouse gas regulations were based on the broad scientific consensus that carbon dioxide and other emissions from burning fossil fuels are driving global climate change, triggering flooding and droughts while making powerful storms more frequent.